Attractive Haldane bilayers for trapping non-Abelian anyons: Physical realization with stacked twisted bilayers

 \section{Physical realization with stacked twisted bilayers}

 In this section, we identify two-dimensional heterostructures that may realize the model Eq.~\ref{eq_fullmodel}.
 We then envision practical ways to create FTI-to-superconductor interfaces within the bulk of these heterostructures, paving the way for the clean trapping and manipulation of non-Abelian anyons (as discussed in Sec.~\ref{sec_introduction}).
+In this context, the emergence of parafermions at the interface has been theoretically demonstrated several times by studying the low-energy properties of the FTI edge modes coupled to the superconductor~\cite{mong2014universal,vaezi2014superconducting,repellin2018numerical,barkeshli2016charge,barkeshli2011bilayer,barkeshli2012topological,katzir2020superconducting}.
+Our goal here is not to repeat those calculations, but rather to identify physical platform where this physics could be realized.